apigee/apigee-access/README.md

 Each item in the cache consists of a key and some data.

+The key must always be a string.

-Data items may be Strings or Buffers.
+Data items may be strings or Buffers.
 It is an error to insert any other data type.

 To be notified when the insert completes, and whether it is successful, pass